Manuel v. Joliet

 Manuel v.
 Joliet, 580 U.S. ___ (2017), was a case in which the United States Supreme Court held that a criminal defendant may bring a claim under the Fourth Amendment of the United States Constitution to challenge pretrial confinement.
-In a 6-2 majority opinion written by Justice Elena Kagan, the Court stated that "the Fourth Amendment governs a claim for unlawful pretrial detention even beyond the start of legal process".
+All other issues, including the claim's timeliness, was left to the court below.
+In a 6–2 majority opinion written by Justice Elena Kagan, the Court stated that "the Fourth Amendment governs a claim for unlawful pretrial detention even beyond the start of legal process".
 This decision reversed and remanded the judgment of the Seventh Circuit Court of Appeals.
 Justice Clarence Thomas wrote a dissenting opinion.
 Justice Thomas also joined a dissenting opinion by Justice Samuel Alito.